DG-1337/PNG-Parallel-Compression/README.md

 the filtering and compression stages.
 Our strategy includes:
 1. Image Segmentation: Instead of processing the entire image sequentially, we divide it into smaller chunks (e.g., rows or blocks).
 Each segment is then processed independently.
-2. Parallel Filters: Using C++ and the std::thread library, multiple threads will apply diƯerent PNG filters simultaneously.
+2. Parallel Filters: Using C++ and the std::thread library, multiple threads will apply different PNG filters simultaneously.
 The applied filters include:
     * None Filter: Leaves pixel values unchanged.
     * Sub Filter: Modifies each pixel based on the value of the previous pixel in the same